 A fable tells of some pigeons who were so fearful of attack that they agreed to take a kite as their king, to defend the dovecote from predators.
 To one pigeon at least it came as no surprise that once the kite was snugly installed, he duly saw off his rivals — and took one pigeon daily for his trouble.

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: about, although, because, besides, must, not, or, whereas.
+3.introduce one of the following words into the precis: about, although, if, just, must, not, until, whereas.

 Archive